goodekat/LIME-research-journals/README.md

   - Should I write the code in a package or just save the functions in a folder in the paper repository?
+  - MSEE (mean squared explanation error?) versus locality metric which would need to be computed via the perturbations
+  - How to handle the issue of accessing the perturbations?
+  - Do we want to think of a metric that is stand alone? - not just for comparisons
-  - Sometimes LIME does not want to run in R with the bullet data
+  - Sometimes LIME does not want to run in R with the bullet data - this example works but I’m running into issues with the package…I don’t really understand how the predict\_model functions work

 <!-- end list -->